menu

 2. Whisper (AI-based modern ASR feature)

-* Version 4.0.5 is now available, with more options for Whisper again.
-The OpenAI, CTranslate2 and WhisperX engines require separate installation of Python.
-The Purfview’s Faster Whisper (with language model large-v3), CPP and ConstMe engines can be used without Python.
+* Version 4.0.10 is available, with more options for Whisper again.
+The OpenAI, CTranslate2, WhisperX and stable-ts engines require separate installation of Python.
+The Purfiew’s Faster Whisper-XXL, CPP, and ConstMe engines can be used without Python.

 The Advanced option at the Whisper “Audio to text” screen allows additional parameters for the Whisper command line to be specified.
 And allow configure of Whisper post-processing via Settings.